pulumi/docs/content/registry/packages/azure-native/how-to-guides/azure-cs-call-azure-api.md

 title: "Demo of Integrating the native Azure Pulumi provider with the Microsoft Azure SDK | C#"
 h1: "Demo of Integrating the native Azure Pulumi provider with the Microsoft Azure SDK"
 linktitle: "Demo of Integrating the native Azure Pulumi provider with the Microsoft Azure SDK"
+meta_desc: "Demo of Integrating the native Azure Pulumi provider with the Microsoft Azure SDK how-to guide using cs"
 no_edit_this_page: true
 cloud: azure
 language: cs